 Litematica is a new schematic mod written from scratch, and it is primarily targeting light mod loaders like LiteLoader on 1.12.x, Rift on 1.13.x and Fabric on 1.14+.
 There is also a Forge version for 1.12.2, but not yet for 1.14.4+ (but Forge ports for 1.14.4+ are also planned, see below).

-It has all the features of the old Schematica mod except for the printer (which is also planned), plus a bunch more.
+It has all the features of the old Schematica mod except for the printer (which is not planned for Litematica itself, but instead is left to extension mods), plus a bunch more.

 - The main feature of a schematic mod is to display a "hologram" version of a structure, which shows you exactly how to build the structure and where to place the blocks.
 It also includes a (configurable) overlay to highlight missing, extra or wrongly placed blocks.

 - Litematica also includes a nice Material List, including a Material List HUD, to help you collect the materials needed for the build.